fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 {% include image.html url="/media/tibseymobile.png" width="50%" description="As you can see, it looks great on mobile, too!" %}

+<h2>Don't Wrong the Dugong</h2>

+Many of you may not know what exactly a dugong is and that's exactly the slant this team took on their branding, as a non-profit dedicated to raising awareness about this endangered animal.
+This team really thought outside of the box and decided to create a to-scale dugong to place in the school.
+Check out their massive poster below:

+{% include image.html url="/media/dugong.png" width="70%" description="Turns out a dugong is an Australian manatee" %}

 #How to organize students as startups

 ##Brainstorming